Shurna83/css-battles-collection/README.md

 Hope you can find those useful!

-PS: you can get in touch anytime to discuss solutions together!
+Get in touch and share what you think!

 ## To daily solutions